robertdfrench/ifuncd-up/README.md

 It allows you to determine, at runtime, which version of some function you'd like to use.

+Suppose you have one application that must run on a wide variety of x86 CPUs.
+Depending on the specific features of the current CPU, you may prefer to use different algorithms for the same task.
+The idea behind IFUNC was to allow programs to check for CPU features the first time a function is called, and thereafter use an implementation that will be most appropriate for that CPU.

+Unfortunately, IFUNC can be used for other purposes, as Sam James explains in [FAQ on the xz-utils backdoor (CVE-2024-3094)][thesamesam].

 ### Isn't that just function pointers?
 Yes, it's like function pointers, but slower: